sachinsu/rssapp/README.md

 	c. modify gruntfile.js to change http port, if needed. (under "connect -> options")

+5. To run the application,
-5. For development mode, ui server can be run using grunt (from 'ui' folder) and parallely running REST api.
-To avoid issues with cross domain requests, following is nginx proxy settings, nginx setup (Optional)
+   a.
+For development mode, ui server can be run using grunt (from 'ui' folder) and parallely running REST api.
+To avoid issues with cross domain requests,
+       following is sample nginx proxy settings,
+	nginx setup (Optional)
 		a. setup nginx reverse proxy to forward requests to UI and api. for e.g.
 		```